Your organic website traffic is typically derived from one of the following sources:

 Because organic traffic is valuable, working toward growing it can be extremely beneficial for overall sales and revenue.

-While there are industry, promotional and platform nuances to growing your organic traffic, the fundamentals are industry agnostic:
+While there are industry, promotional and platform nuances to increase organic traffic, the fundamentals are industry agnostic:

-1. Create Phenomenal Content.
-If you want to outrank big companies for particular keywords, your content must be better than content looking to rank for the same thing.
+- Create Phenomenal Content.
+If you want to outrank big companies for particular keywords, you need to create content that is leagues above competitors looking to rank their web pages for your same keywords.

-We cover how to grow organic traffic in our Comprehensive Guide to Content Marketing here.
+We cover how to garner more organic traffic to your website in our Comprehensive Guide to Content Marketing here.

 Why Is Organic Traffic Valuable?